samzabala/1p21datapi/README.md

 	css base font size to size all text relative to

-	If given a number, it will be interpreted as to pixels.
+	If given a number, it will be interpreted as pixels.

 # Backend Settings